 An excellent meal that hasn’t cost us a cent, with a couple of strolls and changes of venue thrown in.
 Admittedly we’ve had a lot more to drink than would normally accompany a light lunch, but the beer, wine, shandy and sherry have only cost us €14.60 in total, not including a few small tips, and have done wonders for morale, it has to be said, as we totter out of Espadafor and, swaying in the Andalusian breeze, point ourselves in the direction of our hotel as best we can.

 It was the climate of course that gave rise to the siesta but a nap seems like a very good idea, even on this relatively cool November afternoon in Granada.

 Finding Tapas in Granada

 Robin Graham is a freelance writer and photographer living in Dublin, Ireland.
-He has travelled extensively in Europe, Africa, the US and the Middle East.
+He has traveled extensively in Europe, Africa, the US, and the Middle East.
 He and his fiancee, K, divide their time between Dublin, Bavaria, and southern Spain.